Transparency Act Statement

 3. IDENTIFIED RISKS

-Genus has conducted a risk mapping and assessment of the supply chain.
-No negative consequences for human rights or decent working conditions have been identified.
+No negative impacts on human rights or decent working conditions have been identified.

 4. MEASURES AND RESULTS